aragon/aragon-chain/docs/quickstart/run_node.md

 The instructions above include commands to use `test` as the `keyring-backend`.
 This is an unsecured keyring that doesn't require entering a password and should not be used in production.
-Otherwise, Aragon-Chain supports using a file or OS keyring backend for key storage.
+Otherwise, Aragon Chain supports using a file or OS keyring backend for key storage.
 To create and use a file stored key instead of defaulting to the OS keyring, add the flag `--keyring-backend file` to any relevant command and the password prompt will occur through the command line.
 This can also be saved as a CLI config option with: